CIGIE Fellows Program

 Q. Will Fellows be promoted because of or at the completion of their fellowship?

-Participation in the CIGIE Fellows Program is for developmental and training purposes and does not obligate management to promote the Fellow upon return to the home office.
+Participation in the CFP is for developmental and training purposes and does not obligate management to promote the Fellow upon return to the home office.

 INFORMATION ABOUT FELLOWSHIPS